artefactual/atom-docs/user-manual/import-export/csv-import.rst

-Almost all other fields are drawn directly from the :term:`authority record` edit template in AtoM, which is based upon the International Council on Archives' International Standard Archival Authority Record for Corporate Bodies, Persons and Famillies (ISAAR-CPF).
+Almost all other fields are drawn directly from the :term:`authority record` edit template in AtoM, which is based upon the International Council on Archives' International Standard Archival Authority Record for Corporate Bodies, Persons and Families (ISAAR-CPF).
 For more information on the use of each field, see the Data entry page on the :ref:`ISAAR-CPF template <isaar-template>` and consult the related standard.
 See also: :ref:`authority-records`.